cms636/cms636.github.io/_posts/2017-10-21-envisioning-information-chartjunk.md

 Through a study that examined "chartjunk" vs plain charts, examining recall and comprehension, there is a qualification of ornamentation.
 Through the study, it was discovered that the ornamented charts were about the same amount of legible as the plain ones, but participants had a much easier time remembering the embellished charts later.

 However, there were issues that seemed to cloud the study's conclusion that embellishments are actually fine-- namely, the charts were actually very easy to understand and had simple messages to begin with, there was only a small set of values, and embellishments were created by a trained designer.
-Stephen Few then goes on to talk about the extreme embellishments that constitute "
+Stephen Few then goes on to talk about the extreme embellishments that constitute chartjunk, and shows the amount of junk that can be put into charts is actually quite impressive.

+The paper ultimately seems to point at the term "chartjunk" and how there needs to be a beter definition.
+It is not that there needs to be a completely minimal, precise representation, but rather, a more curated, designed version in order to engage the reader, draw attention, and make the information memorable.